March: Important events on the Tbilisi art scene, a brief overview

 “OF GODDESSES AND WOMEN”-EXHIBITION BY RUSUDAN KHIZANISHVILI AT WINDOW PROJECT

+On March 18, Rusudan Khizanishvili's exhibition "Of Goddesses and Women" has been opened at the Window Project Gallery.
+The exhibition will last until May 3rd.
+Exhibition was designed by Lado Lomitashvili.
 “In the presented works created between 2018-2021, Rusudan Khizanishvili engages with the themes that run as threads in her artistic practice of the last fifteen years.
 Women in all their power are at the center, as are their fragmentized or altered bodies, disjointed embraces, mysterious shadowy figures, sphynxes, and floral forms.
 Although they are at the center, they remain anonymous, just as women tend to be in Georgia.
 Central figures on the stage are not named in Khizanishvili’s scenography.
 Yet, their identities could be assumed.
 Dali, Medea, Tinatin, Tamar, Nestan, Virgin Mary, Venus are all symbolically present in the faces, figures, gestures, compositions.
 Rather than engaging with the romanticized version of the past and habitual way of painting and perceiving women as quaint figures, Khizanishvili redefines this tradition by bringing new dynamics into contemporary Georgian art.
 Alongside small-sized portraits, the artist paints encapsulated spectacles, framed by the canvas and almost defying gravity.

 Here, the traditional motherly archetype is clashing with a willful woman, who is powerful, and might be manipulative, yet is present.
 The women we see are actively involved in their spectacles, invested in the outcomes.
 As Dali, goddess of hunting and wilderness, Khizanishvili is able to transform humans into wild beasts and vice versa.
 Transformation alludes to the interconnectedness between humans and the Earth, transmutation between species.
 Ceramics created by Khizanishvili and presented for the first time at this exhibition, also underline the connection with the terrain through their medium.
 Clay objects are fragmentized and free- standing, three-dimensional representation of Khizanishvili’s visions.
 A symbolic crown is every woman’s crown, but also the crown of the King Tamar.”- excerpt from Nina Mdivani’s curatorial text.